 Airport access fees are not arbitrary.
 Each one is tied to a specific capital program, and the size of the fee tracks the scale of that program almost linearly.

-- LAX ($12) — SkyLink Automated People Mover + Consolidated Rent-A-Car.
+- LAX ($4 today; up to $12 approved) — SkyLink Automated People Mover + Consolidated Rent-A-Car.
 Combined capital cost north of $5.5 billion as part of LAWA's $30B+ Landside Access Modernization Program.
-The fee structure is explicitly designed to push riders toward the free SkyLink train and away from the central terminal curb.
-(Source: LAWA.)
+The approved fee structure is explicitly designed to push riders toward the free SkyLink train and away from the congested Central Terminal Area curb — which is why it does not kick in until SkyLink itself opens.
+(Source: NBC Los Angeles.)

 - Boston Logan ($5.50) — transit center upgrades and ground-side congestion mitigation.
 Massport's March 2025 vote followed an initial proposal of $7.50 each way that drivers and riders called "the world's highest."
 The final $5.50 figure came with curbside pickup restored.
 (Source: WBUR.)